 - Go to a ticket window at the station equipped with the time and destination of the train you want to take, the number of tickets you need, and ticket class (primo or secondo).

 - Use a ticket machine if the station has them.
 These are pretty easy to use, and you can avoid long lines at the ticket window but you may need to pay in cash.

-- Buy train tickets online and see train schedules online at Trenitalia.
+- Buy train tickets online and see train schedules online at Trenitalia or Italo.

-- Buy Frecce and Eurostar Italia e-tickets online from Select Italy, a US-based company.
+- Buy Frecce and Eurostar Italia e-tickets online (in US dollars) from Select Italy, a US-based company.
 Go to Select Italy train tickets page to check schedules and buy tickets with seat reservations.
 This may be an easier option for online purchases.
 Italo train tickets can also be bought online in advance through Select Italy.